-Under the fair value recognition provisions of authoritative accounting guidance related to stock-based payment arrangements, stock-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense over the requisite service period typically on a straight-line basis, net of estimated forfeitures.
+Under the fair value recognition provisions of accounting guidance related to stock-based payment arrangements, we measure stock-based compensation cost at the grant date based on the fair value of the award and recognize the expense over the appropriate service period, net of estimated forfeitures.
 The fair value of restricted stock units and restricted stock awards are measured at their underlying closing share price on the date of grant.